-To many, plants are dormant and harmless, they just wait to be cut down or die naturally.
+Many plants are harmless.
 However, some plants harbor the most toxic and deadly poisons known to man.
 It is alleged that the poison hemlock killed Socrates, and there have been several incidents where children have infested the deadly nightshade.
 The US has more than 500 species of poisonous plants with the ability to cause harm to human beings.
-These are some of the plants.
+In no particular order, here are 10 of them.

-The Poison Oak (Toxicodendron diversilobum) is a woody vine or shrub that thrives in the woodlands, conifer and mixed broadleaf forests of the western United States.
+Poison Oak (Toxicodendron diversilobum) is a woody vine or shrub that thrives in the woodlands, conifer and mixed broadleaf forests of the western United States.
 Its leaves and stems produce an oily substance that is itchy to the human skin and causes rashes.
-No part of the oak is edible meaning it cannot be ingested.
+No part of the oak is edible.
 Colorless bumps result in severe itching while inhaling the smoke from burning oak leads to severe respiratory complications.

-The Rose Campion (Agrostemma githago) is a whitish plant with an erect stem and violet-red flowers.
+The common corn-cockle (Agrostemma githago) is a whitish plant with violet-red flowers.
 It has black and irregularly rounded seeds.
 The plant in common in grain fields of North Dakota, eastern Kansas, Florida, and Louisiana.
-Its poison is soluble in water and produces a sharp, burning odor.
-When inhaled, it leads to violent sneezing.
-When mixed with water the poison produces a froth that resembles soapy water.
-Ingestion of the poison leads to irritation of the digestive tract, vomiting, acute headache, and sharp spinal pain.
+All parts of the plant are poisonous.

 The Oleander (Nerium oleander) is a beautiful flowering shrub that is common in nearly every state in the US because it is cultivated due to its attractive appearance.
 It is commonly found in school yards, and its victims are mostly children.
 The stem and leaves of the plant produce a poisonous sap that consists of cardiac glycosides, oleondroside, and saponins.
 These poisons are present in the plant even after it dries up.
 Symptoms of oleander poisoning include excess salivation, diarrhea, seizures, coma, and eventually death.

 The Poke berry (Phytolacca decandra) is a smooth, succulent plant that can grow to eight feet.
 It has a purplish stem, thick, half-woody root, and small greenish-white flowers and purple-black berries.
 It grows in Maine, Florida, Northern Illinois, Eastern Kansas and Texas.
-It is a common plant that is useful to man when deprived of its poison; the alcoholic extract from its fruit is used to cure certain skin diseases.
-The berries are poisonous to man but not to birds, the seeds are violently poisonous, and affect the nervous system, severe purging and can cause death by paralysis of the respiratory organs.
+The berries are poisonous to humans but not to birds.
+The seeds are also violently poisonous, and can affect the nervous system.

 The white hellebore (Veratrum album) is a stout herb that grows to about 7 feet.
 It has stemless leaves, fleshy root, and yellowish-green flowers.
 It grows wet meadows along mountain streams and in cold climates, particularly in Maine and Alaska.
-Its roots are poisonous to men and animals; it paralyzes the nervous system in humans.
+Its roots are poisonous to humans and animals.
 The seeds contain veratridine and cevadine which are considered toxins.
 Symptoms of poisons include paralysis, vomiting, loss of sight, and cathartic effects that can lead to death.